 Select the required file from one of the nodes and click the Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a two-panel diff allowing you to compare the current version with the selected parent.

-- If conflicts occurred during the merge, the Changed Files pane will show you a list of files merged with conflicts.
+If conflicts occurred during the merge, the Changed Files pane will show you a list of files merged with conflicts.

-Select the required file and Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.
+Select the required file and click the Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.

 Locate code author (annotate/blame)